yjh0410/PyTorch_YOLO-Family/README.md

 I have upload all training log files.
 For example, `1-v1.txt` contains all the output information during the training YOLOv1.

+It is strongly recommended that you open the training shell file to check how I train each YOLO detector.

 # Test
 ```Shell
 python test.py -d [select a dataset: voc or coco] \